IGPenguin/mobile-toolkit/README.md

 ### alaunch
 * `alaunch` List third-party apps and choose one to run it
-* `alaunch -a` List all available apps and choose one to run it
+* `alaunch -s` List all available apps (including os pre-installed) and choose one to run it
 * `alaunch com.dummy.package.name.app` Run app by package name

 ### aappinfo